TimNiklasWitte/Autoencoder-MNIST/README.md

-# Visualize MNIST latent space
+# Autoencoder for the MNIST dataset

 ## 2D latent space